agiac/rivo/README.md

 func main() {
 	ctx := context.Background()

-	// `Of` is a fimple factory function which returs a pipeable which returns a stream that will emit the provided values in := rivo.Of(1, 2, 3, 4, 5)
+	// `Of` is a factory function which returs a pipeable which returns a stream that will emit the provided values in := rivo.Of(1, 2, 3, 4, 5)

-	// `Filter` returns a Pipeable that filters the input stream using the given function. onlyEven := rivo.Filter(func(ctx context.Context, i Item[int]) (bool, error) {
+	// `Filter` returns a Pipeable that filters the input stream using the given function. onlyEven := rivo.Filter(func(ctx context.Context, i rivo.Item[int]) (bool, error) {
 		// Always check for errors
 		if i.Err != nil {
 			return true, i.Err // Propagate the error